chasewyrick/Administrator-Control-Panel/README.md

 9. Automatic setup!

-10. View uploaded files each with uniqe icon per filetype!
+10. View uploaded files each with unique icon per file type!

 11. With heaps more to come!